dynamsoft-docs/camera-enhancer-docs-mobile/introduction/index.md

 - Continuous barcode decoding

-    No matter the users are decoding on the single barcode or trying to decode continuously, DCE can be the best choice to accelerate the barcode decoding process.
-In continuous barcode decoding works, the DCE frame queue is taking over the frame source for the decoder instead of the camera.
-The decode restart time and timeout mechanism are greatly promoted and the total time consumption on continuous decoding is sharply reduced.
+    In traditional scan modes, the scanning process are always intermittent because the scanner can’t continue the scan process before it receives a new frame from the camera.
+DCE frame queue tried to make this intermittent process continuous.
+The frame queue takes over and saves the new frames captured during the time that the scanner is processing on the former frame.
+Immediately when the former frame is processed, the scanner will fetch the newest frame in the queue and restart the scanning process.
+These behaviors will make the scanning experience of the application more fluent and stable.

 - Low-end devices